 Gorgeous turquoise water and white sandy beaches

-If you prefer to spend most of your vacation time on the beach, you will discover plenty of lounge chair rentals available along with water sport rentals.
+If you prefer to spend most of your vacation time on the beach, you will discover plenty of lounge chair rentals available along with water sports rentals.

 Location, location, location!